homelissa/hipcamp/README.md

 ```

 ### Google Map Api
 I wanted users to filter listings based on location by zooming in and out of the google map.
+I used event listeners to update the coordinate bounds when users click on the map.

 ```javascript
 registerListeners() {